 If the auditor becomes aware of a material flaw in the financial controls of the Company, it must report such flaw to the Chairman of the Board.
 The external auditor participates in meetings of the Board and the FS Committee at which the annual and interim financial statements of the Company are discussed.
 The annual audit plan pursuant to which the external auditor conducts the audit is subject to the Audit Committee's prior approval.
-Prior to each annual audit, the external auditor distributes a questionnaire to be filled by the Company, assessing the independence of such external auditor based on the abovementioned questionnaire prior to each annual audit.
+Prior to each annual audit, the external auditor distributes a questionnaire to be filled by the Company, assessing the independence of such external auditor with respect to the Company.
+The Audit Committee also assesses the independence of the external auditor based on the abovementioned questionnaire prior to each annual audit.
 The remuneration of the external auditor is determined by the Board of Directors of the Company, once a year, based on the management's recommendations.
 The performance of the external auditor is being assessed by the CFO of the Company based on continuous contact and interactions with the external auditor, and the CFO reports to the Financial Statements Committee and the Board of Directors.